OSLC/lyo-adaptor-bugzilla/README.md

 ### Edit the Bugzilla configuration

 The sample requires Bugzilla 4.0.
-By default, it uses the [Bugzilla Landfill] test server, but you can specify your own.
+By default, it uses the [Bugzilla Landfill 4.4] test server, but you can specify your own.
 If you use Landfill, you will need to \[ <https://landfill.bugzilla.org/bugzilla-4.2-branch/createaccount.cgi> create a userID \] for yourself .

 -   Edit org.eclipse.lyo.oslc4j.bugzilla/src/main/resources/bugz.properties.
     -   Change the bugzilla\_uri property to the URL of your Bugzilla server.